rtorchia/Ender-3V3-SE-navaismo/README.md

 > 4. Wait for the update to finish - it needs ~10 seconds.
 >5.
 Run a new Autolevel.

+Also install the Octoprint plugin at https://github.com/navaismo/OctoPrint-E3v3seprintjobdetails to enable the communication of the modified Ender 3V3SE firmware, and Octoprint to Render in the Printer's LCD the current print JOB.

 ## Compilation made on Linux
 For windows ensure to uncomment the line